 - That since the Plaintiff was busy with his business, he felt it necessary to induct a caretaker to look after the scheduled properties.
 With that view in mind, at the last part of December 2002, the Plaintiff inducted the Defendant as the caretaker of the suit properties.

-- That the Defendant No.1 was previously known to the Plaintiff since he was son of a distant relative of the Plaintiff, and used to frequent the Plaintiff’s house while his father was alive, and the Plaintiff’s father used to provide financial supports according to his own means.
+- That the Defendant No.1 was previously known to the Plaintiff since he was son of a distant relative of the Plaintiff and used to frequent the Plaintiff’s house while his father was alive, and the Plaintiff’s father used to provide financial support according to his own means.

 - That upon hearing this, the Plaintiff made a search in the office of the Sub Registry, and found that a deed being deed No. 32154 was registered on 29th December 2000 purportedly showing that the father of the Plaintiff had sold the scheduled properties in favour of the Defendant.

 - That it is stated that the father of the Plaintiff had never sold any part of the scheduled property to the Defendant No.1 or any other person.
 The Defendant No.1 in order to grab the scheduled properties fraudulently created the said deed which does not have any validity at all.

 - That it is further stated that the said forged sale deed has created clouded the Plaintiff’s title over the scheduled properties, and as such a decree of declaration from this court dispelling the cloud is necessary accompanied by a decree directing the Defendant No.1to convey the possession of the scheduled properties in favour of the Plaintiff.

 - That the Plaintiff-Petitioner has come to learn from a reliable source that the Defendant-Opposite Party No.1 is now trying to dig earth of the scheduled properties with a view to making a pond on the scheduled properties.